ryanwooj/frontend-interview-prompt/README.md

 ### Going above and beyond
 Before moving onto these, please make sure you are happy with the overall look of your dashboard already!
+- [ ] Use your best judgement to make the dashboard responsive and collapsible at 1200px breakpoint.
+      - The lefthand drawer should collapse at 1200px.
+      - The "Totals" Section should collapse to a 2x2 block
+      - The two graph blocks should stack.

 - [ ] If you have extra time, replace the placeholder images with dummy data and graphs from a visualization library like C3, D3, or React Vis.

 ### Going above above and beyond.
 - [ ] Make the filters to the graphs work.
-- [ ] Use your best judgement to make the dashboard responsive and collapsible at 1200px breakpoint.

 ## Questions To Answer:
 This is your chance to talk about the prompt!
 Please provide these answers on your README.